strapi/strapi/CONTRIBUTING.md

 ## Open Development & Community Driven

-Strapi is open-source under the [MIT license](https://github.com/strapi/strapi/blob/master/LICENSE.md).
+Strapi is an open-source project.
+See the [LICENSE](https://github.com/strapi/strapi/blob/master/LICENSE) file for licensing information.
 All the work done is available on GitHub.

 The core team and the contributors send pull requests which go through the same validation process.